rodrigocout/gwas_tools/README.md

 # gwas_tools
-A set of scripts to use in GWAS
+A set of commands/scripts to use in GWAS